g8fyol0/binderFront/README.md

 -- also axios can't set cookies for non https sites so we need to whitelist them set withCredientails : true

+--- install redux toolkit -- create store

+install react-redux + toolkit --> configure store or create store -> add provider to application -> then create a slice -> add reducer to store
+--> now to add data we useDespath hook we dispatch an action to add data in store
+--- proivde this store to root of application <provider>
+-- now we can use store in all compoents

 -- component design

 body